Mileperuma/DJ-Re-Script-by-Lucifera/README.md

 # DJ-Re-Script-by-Lucifera
 DJ Re-Script by Lucifera {Special thanks to JUBAER}
 Music Streaming System to SAMP by JUBAER
-Re-Script by Lucifera {Under Construction}
+Re-Script by Falcon

 # Filterscript Commands
 /dcmds to check filterscript commands totally.